 You need to provide your chicks with food and water of course.
-They require a very high protein food, non-medicated starter crumb of 24% protein or higher.
-We use a wild game feed with protein of 27% to feed our quail, and use our coffee grinder to make it finer for the chicks.
+They require a very high protein food, a non-medicated starter crumb of 24% protein or higher.
+We use a wild game feed with protein of 27% to feed our quail and use our coffee grinder to make it finer for the chicks.

 You want to make sure that you are using a water system that your quail are not going to fall into and drown.
 They are tiny birds.
-We use thee quail bases on our water system, it is much smaller.
+We use the quail bases on our water system, it is much smaller.

 We use a thick layer of pine shavings in the bottom of our brooder.
 They will quickly start scratching and dust bathing in it.

 Quail mature very quickly, developing feathers just days after hatching.